canonical/ubuntu-pro-client/dev-docs/tutorials/getting-started.md

 ```bash
 pre-commit install
 ```
+`pre-commit` will run `black`, `isort`, and `shellcheck` on any files you edit in a commit.
+If it makes any changes or finds problems, it will abort the commit.
+You can then `git add` the changes it made, or fix the issues, and then `git commit` again.

 Run the unit tests and other checks.
 ```bash
 tox
 ```
+`tox` manages separate virtual environments for each of the different jobs we run.
+It will install all of the dependencies for each job into the virtual environment for that job, and then run the job.
+This ensures that the dependencies for each job don't interfere with each other.

 > **Note**
 > You can run individual jobs (or "environments" in tox terminology) with the `-e` flag.
 >
+> For example:
-> For example, `tox -e test` will only run the unit tests.
+> - `tox -e test` will run the unit tests.
+> - `tox -e flake8` will run the python linter.
+> - `tox -e mypy` will run the type checker.
+> - `tox -e shellcheck` will run the bash script linter.
+> - `tox -e behave` will run the integration tests (discussed more later).
 >
 > Explore `tox.ini` to see what tox environments are available and how they're configured.

 # Getting to basic behave tests
 We use [`behave`](https://behave.readthedocs.io/en/stable/) as a framework for writing integration/acceptance/regression tests.
 Behave tests are in the `features/` folder and generally follow the pattern of:
-1. Launch a VM or container on a platform
+1. Launch a VM or container on a platform (LXD, AWS, Azure, GCP, etc.)
 2. Install the version of Ubuntu Pro Client we want to test
 3. Run commands on the system to exercise some feature of Pro Client
 4. Assert that the expected results occurred